Singular equivalences and homological conjectures: Introduction

 $\quad (ii)$ $\Ds{A}$ and $\Ds{B}$ are equivalent as $R$-categories.

 $\quad (iii)$ $c$ and $d$ are $Sg$-equivalent as matrices.

 \end{Theo}

 The proof of this result is based on a complete description of the singularity category of $S_n(c,R)$ (see Theorem \ref{scocma}).
 For permutation matrices, any singular equivalence between their centralizer matrix algebras induces a singular equivalence of their singular parts.
-This is given in Corollary \ref{seispop}.
-Furthermore, we give sufficient conditions in Corollary \ref{one-more}, such that Morita, derived, stable and singular equivalences induce each other between centralizer matrix algebras of permutation matrices.
+Now let us explain this point precisely.